Chemistry - CHM

 CHM 302L Modern Physical Chemistry Laboratory 1 Credit

-Selected spectroscopy experiments with applications to molecular structure.
+Selected spectroscopy and computational chemistry experiments with applications to molecular structure.
 One four-hour lab per week.

 Prerequisite: CHM 302 (or concurrent registration in CHM 302).